RichardCoffee/custom-post-type/README.md

-                      (one of the three is required) admin    => boolean - same as $taxargs['show_admin_column'] rewrite  => string -- same as $taxargs['rewrite']['slug'], defaults to taxonomy slug if either is not set nodelete => boolean - indicates that a term in this taxonomy cannot be deleted if the term is associated with a post. defaults to false terms    => array --- terms to populate the taxonomy with.  only happens if the taxonomy is completely devoid of terms. slug     => boolean - force the method to assume the 'terms' array uses slugs as keys if true, or no keys if false.  otherwise it will guess.
+                      (one of the three is required) admin    => boolean - same as $taxargs['show_admin_column'] rewrite  => string -- same as $taxargs['rewrite']['slug'], defaults to taxonomy slug if either is not set nodelete => boolean - true indicates that a term in this taxonomy cannot be deleted if the term is associated with a post. default: false terms    => array --- terms to populate the taxonomy with.  only happens if the taxonomy is completely devoid of terms. slug     => boolean - true: force the method to assume the 'terms' array uses slugs as keys, false: names only, unset: it will try to guess.
 ```
 This method calls the taxonomy_labels() method, which constructs a labels array, based on the translated_text() method strings.
 The terms array should be in structured as `array('Term Name')` or `array('term-slug'=>'Term Name')`.
 It does not handle 'alias_of','description', or 'parent' at this time.